 PC(USA) Mission History in Egypt

-Navigating through treacherous political waters, overcoming persecution and economic setbacks, dealing with anti-American and anti-Christian sentiments, persevering to learn the nuances of language and culture…the PC(USA)’s commitment to Egypt has been both steadfast and adaptive.
-By the grace of God, the results have been deeply rich and inspiringly wide.
-So rich and wide, in fact, several books have been written in an attempt to describe God’s activity through the Presbyterian mission in Egypt (see the reading list under “Learn More About Egypt”).
-What follows is a much-abbreviated summary of the PC(USA)’s involvement in God’s on-going work in the marvelously ancient-yet-modern land of Egypt.
+Persevering to learn the nuances of language and culture, navigating through political waters, overcoming economic setbacks,… Presbyterians’ commitment to God’s mission in Egypt has been both steadfast and adaptive.
+By the grace of God, the results have been deeply rich.
+A few books have been written in an attempt to describe God’s activity through the Presbyterian mission in Egypt (see the reading list below).
+What follows is an abbreviated summary of Presbyterian involvement in God’s on-going work in the ancient-yet-modern land of Egypt.

 The church and the Arab Awakening